FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

     caption: [Sampling system],
   ) <fig-sampling>
 ]
-=== Signal Sampling.
+=== Signal Sampling
-The digitization is the process of converting an analog signal $x(t)$ in a discrete signal $x[n]$ usually done in practice by an analog to digital converter (ADC).
-The digitization is itself composed of two operations:
+The digitization is the process of converting an analog signal $x(t)$ into a discrete signal $x[n]$, usually done in practice by an analog to digital converter (ADC).
+The digitization itself is composed of two operations:
 - *sampling* that goes from continuous time to discrete time
-- *quantization* that goes from continuous value to a finite number of level quantization being a non-linear operation will not be treated in this lecture.
+- *quantization* that goes from continuous value to a finite number of levels

+Quantization, being a non-linear operation, will not be treated in this lecture.

 The sampling of the function $f(t)$ with the sampling period $T_N$ is given by the equation:
 $